gernotpuc/crp_predictions/README.md

 The Notebook **crp_forecast** can be used for performing predictions on a specified dataset of patient specific CrP values.

-To use the notebook with you own data, please read the section *Data requirements* carefully.
+To use the notebook with you own data, please read the section on **Data requirements** carefully.

 ## Introduction
 Internationally, and also in Germany, the prevalence of multi-resistant pathogens, which do not respond to antibiotics or only respond to them to a limited extent, is increasing.
 The main cause is the incorrect prescription and application of antibiotics, in particular the unnecessary and excessively long treatment with broad-spectrum antibiotics.